boonepeter/boonepeter.github.io/content/posts/unnecessary_bigquery_optimization.md

 WHERE zip_code = '50314';
 ```

-I would think query 1 would be cheaper sincce it only reads the data once (in the CTE).
+I would think query 1 would be cheaper since it only reads the data once (in the CTE).
 Query 2 reads the data twice.
 But the BigQuery UI says that both queries process the same amount of data (476.4 MiB).
 I decided to look into the query plans to see how the executions compare.

 ## Query 1 execution plan